-MFA Poetry programs are a dime a dozen—well, they actually cost you millions of dimes, hundreds of thousands of dollars in student loans, but that's not the point.
-The point is that you can study poetry absolutely anywhere.
-One of the great things about poetry is the academic cycle: Student enjoys poetry, student earns poetry degree, student earns no money as poet, student becomes poetry professor, poetry professor teaches students, students earn poetry degrees, students earn no money as poets, students become poetry professors.
+One of the great things about poetry is the academic cycle: student enjoys poetry, student earns poetry degree, student earns no money as poet, student becomes poetry professor, poetry professor teaches students, students earn poetry degrees, students earn no money as poets, and so on.

-Seriously, though, there really are no qualifications for becoming a poet other than patience, creativity, and the ability to go for months, years, or even decades without anything fulfilling happening in your career.
+Seriously though, there really aren't any qualifications for becoming a poet other than patience, creativity, and the ability to go for months, years, or even decades without anything happening with your career.
+What are you waiting for?